orbeon/orbeon-forms-doc/form-runner/component/static-dynamic-dropdown.md

 You specify how to extract the necessary information to populate the dropdown through 3 XPath expressions, which you enter in the Control Settings dialog:

 - The "Choices XPath expression" must return one item per choice in the dropdown, or in our example, per country, which is done with `/countries/country`.
-- The "Label XPath expression" is relative to the a given choice, and must return the label shown to users in the dropdown.
+- The "Label XPath expression" is relative to a given choice as returned by the first expression, and must return the label shown to users in the dropdown.
 In our example, this will point to the `name` element.
 - The "Value XPath expression" is similar to the "Label XPath expression" but points to the value stored in the data when users make a selection.

 ![Extracting choices with XPath in Control Settings](images/dynamic-data-dropdown-exact.png)